MechatronicBeing/programs-main/README.md

 # Mind
-The main software of the Mechatronic Being, aka, the mind.
+Main programs of the MechatronicBeing.